jar398/plotter/README.md

         to the staging server (this string does not include the source or target).
         If not specified, defaults to `rsync -av`.
      1. `url` gives the prefix for the URLs that will occur in neo4j `LOAD CSV` commands.
-     1. If the local machine has a suitable directory, with an HTTP server visible to neo4j, the staging area can be configured to be that directory.
+     1. If the local machine has a suitable directory, exposed via an HTTP server to neo4j, the staging area can be configured to be that directory.
 In this case the `rsync_specifier` does not contain a colon and `url` points to the local machine.
      1. It may be possible to use the neo4j `import` directory with `file:///` URLs, but